demisto/demisto-sdk/demisto_sdk/commands/unify/README.md

 ## Unify

-This command has to main functions:
+This command has two main functions:

 1. #### YML Unifier: